APOS80/SSCExample/README.md

 # SSCExample
-SeeSaw Canwas Example, canvas with listeners and action.
+SeeSaw Canvas Example, canvas with listeners and action.